woodcock3/lcc11-emails/src/emails/birth-confirmation.md

 ## Change or cancel
 If you cannot attend your appointment, you can change or cancel it.
+This needs to be done at least two working days before your appointment.
 Your change or cancel code is: {Appointment_RescheduleCancelCode}

 <a class="button" href="{% raw %}{Appointment_RescheduleCancelLink}{% endraw %}">Change or cancel</a>